Nextome/nextome.github.io/docs/Nextome SDK/Getting Started/ios-getting-started.md

 ## Next steps
 - See [Start Localization](../start-localization.md) to use Nextome SDK.
-- Visit [Flutter map integration](flutter-map-integration.md)if you want to use our library to display the indoor map.

 ## Examples
 A full working example app is available on [this repository](https://github.com/Nextome/nextome-phoenix-android-whitelabel).